Skip to main content

 LibraryDescriptionUsage

-embassy-executorAsync runtime tailored for embedded environmentsUsed for async programming
+embassy-executorAsync runtime for embedded systemsRuns the async main loop and tasks

 1. link